 What Happened To Our Penis Bone?

 Technically speaking, a human penis can’t actually be ‘broken’.
 That’s because we don’t have a penis bone; our male reproductive organ is instead made of soft, spongy tissue.
-But what about animals?
-Do our close and not-so-close relatives in the animal kingdom all possess boney penises?
-And if so, what is the function of a penis bone?
-The answer isn’t as simple as you might think.
+But it turns out that our close and not-so-close relatives in the animal kingdom all possess boney penises.
+Why is that, and what is the function of a penis bone?
+The answer may not be that simple.

 It turns out that almost every mammal (except humans, obviously) possesses a penis bone.
 WHAT?
 Yes, it’s true, and it is known as a baculum – pretty wacky right?
 And it turns out that not so long ago, our ancestors had baculums (or is it baculi?) too!

 Fast forward a few million years and instead of a baculum, humans now have penises made of soft tissue.
 We explore what might have caused us to have evolved without one by looking at several hypothesized benefits of having a boney reproductive organ.

 Firstly, what is the role of a penis bone, which we’ve done reasonably well without?
 The problem with research in this area is that the baculum is so diverse in terms of size and length between even closely related species, that it’s difficult to pinpoint its exact function.

 The Benefits of a Baculum